arieltanami/java-course/README.md

     │   ├── page23_3.java           # Count and print the num of times the tens digit is greater than the ones digit in a series of random nums
     │   └── page23_4.java           # Generate 30 random nums between -100 and 100, prints them, and count how many are positive and negative
     ├── page24                  # 26/12/2023
-    │   ├── page24_1.java           # Guessing game: where the user has 3 attempts to guess a randomly generated number between 1 and 30
+    │   ├── page24_1.java           # Guessing game: where the user has 3 attempts to guess a randomly generated num between 1 and 30
-    │   ├── page24_2.java           # Rolls 36 nums between 5-12, and count and print how many times the number 8 was drawn
+    │   ├── page24_2.java           # Rolls 36 nums between 5-12, and count and print how many times the num 8 was drawn
     │   ├── page24_3.java           # Generate 27 random nums between 1-99, then determine and print if there are more single-digit or double-digit nums
     │   ├── page24_4.java           # Generate 10 random nums, print them, and calculate and print the sum and count of both even and odd nums
     │   ├── page24_5.java           # Generate 10 random nums between -10 and 10, print them, and calculate and print the sum of positive and negative nums